One of the major factors contributing to the aging face is loss of collagen, elastin, and hyaluronic acid in the skin.

 What Makes the Lutronic Genius So Good?

-One of the major factors contributing to the aging face is loss of collagen, elastin, and hyaluronic acid in the skin.
 The frequently quoted statistic is the after the age of around 25, there is a 1% loss of collagen per year.
 This accelerates for females experiencing menopause, with a 30% collagen loss occurring at that time.
 Other contributing factors include: overall medical condition, nutrition, smoking, and sugar intake.
 It’s an uphill battle to preserve and restore collagen in the facial and neck skin and maintain one’s youthfulness.

 The easiest solution is to limit sun exposure.
 It has been reported that 95% of collagen loss is attributed to UV exposure.
 Unfortunately, unless you completely cover your skin with clothing, UV exposure is inevitable.
 Routine use of sunscreen and avoiding prolonged direct sunlight is encourage by all dermatologists.
 Tretinoin (Retin A) or retinols have been shown to stimulate collagen formation and should be part of all patient’s anti-aging regime.
 For those patients desiring more aggressive collagen rebuilding, chemical peels, lasers, and radiofrequency procedures can be performed.
 The most recent skin rejuvenating innovation, Lutronic Genius, uses radiofrequency microneedling (RFM) to reverse the aging process in the skin.